How to Create an Anonymous Email?

 In comparison, the average daily legitimate email volume was 70.69 billion.

 But an even bigger problem than spam is phishing.
-1 in every 99 emails is a phishing attack, according to Small Business Trends.
+1 in every 99 emails contains a phishing attack, according to Small Business Trends.

 Phishing is one of the top reasons why businesses lose millions because of cyberattacks.